 RTSP can also use UDP as its transport protocol, but it is not as reliable and secure as TCP

 RTSP is similar to the HTTP Live Streaming (HLS) protocol.
 RTSP servers often work with Real-Time Transport Protocol ( RTP ) and Real-Time Control Protocol (RTCP) to deliver media streams.

 It is an excellent choice for surveillance systems, IoT devices, and mobile SDKs.
-This protocol is incredibly popular for controlling various types of drones.
+This protocol is prevalent for controlling various types of drones.

 RTSP was used primarily by RealNetworks RealPlayer.
 RTSP requires a dedicated server for streaming and does not support content encryption or retransmission of lost packets.
 It relies on RTP protocol in conjunction with RTCP for streaming media delivery.

 Several new streaming technologies and protocols use the Hypertext Transfer Protocol (HTTPS) as their foundation.
 These are discussed below:

 HTTP (Hypertext Transfer Protocol) or HLS Protocol

 HTTP is the most common protocol used by live streamers, also called HLS.
 In 2009, Apple introduced this protocol in its iOS devices, and since then, it has been used by many live streamers.
 An HLS live streaming protocol allows you to break down a video file into multiple small files to make a long story short, and then the server will then distribute these videos for playback.

 Since smart TVs, Android, and iOS support HLS, it’s one of the most popular protocols.